TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *AI*

-A batch of text files, used for fine tuning or module training.
-It must be presented in a specific format for best results.
+A batch of text files, used for fine-tuning or module training.
+It must be presented in a specific format for best results, as its quality is the ceiling of the AI's abilities.

 ## Dinkus (\*\*\*)